Research Administration Policies

 RA22 - Participant Support Costs

-- February 26, 2016 - This new policy (incorporating old RA04) has been created as part of the policy reorganization brought about by implementation of the Uniform Guidance (2 CFR 200).
+- February 26, 2016 - This new policy (incorporating former policy RA04) has been created as part of the policy reorganization brought about by implementation of the Uniform Guidance (2 CFR 200) and republished as RA63.